 There are 4 levels to Say how much money.
 They are:

 Scoring is binary (response is either correct or incorrect) based on their response analyzed by the speech recognition engine.
 The overall score is based on the percent correct items given.

 What is Count money?

-Your client is presented with U.S. dollar bills and coins.
-They must calculate how much money is displayed on the screen.
-A scratchpad is available if the client needs.
-The client can input the answer in the dollars and bills answer box.
-Then, they tap on the box and a number pad will appear to input the numbers.
+You are presented with U.S. dollar bills and coins.
+You must calculate how much money is displayed on the screen.
+A scratchpad is available if you need it.
+You can input the answer in the dollars and bills answer box.
+Tap on the box, and a number pad will appear to input your answer.

 How is Count money Leveled?